qurbat/blocked-hosts/README.md

 This list, released as part of the paper "How India Censors the Web" includes around `5000` 'potentially blocked' hostnames.
 The list was modified to include only first level domains.

-### Results
+## Results
 Out of the hostnames queried, a total of `3592` individual hostnames [were found](https://github.com/qurbat/act-censorship/blob/main/compiled_block_list.txt) to have been censored.

 ### Source data
 The lists made available by Alexa and DomCop contained more than half of the hostnames present in the final compiled block list despite their comparitive differences in their size.
 This can be attributed to the precondition of popularity around which the two lists are meant to be centered.

-The lists made available by Domains Project were found to be extremely useful for uncovering hostnames that might be considered *"obscure"*.
+The lists made available by Domains Project were found to be extremely useful for uncovering hostnames that might be considered obscure.

 The list made available as part of the data from the paper "How India Censors the Web" proved to be quite useful for discovering even more obscure hostnames that did not feature in the other lists.